Raymond Felton

-Raymond Bernard Felton Jr. (born June 26, 1984) is an American former professional basketball player.
-Felton played college basketball for the University of North Carolina under head coach Roy Williams.
+Raymond Bernard Felton Jr. (born June 26, 1984) is an American former professional basketball player who played 14 seasons in the National Basketball Association (NBA).
+Felton played college basketball for the North Carolina Tar Heels under head coach Roy Williams.

 At North Carolina, Felton led the Tar Heels to a national championship before declaring for the NBA draft.
 Felton was drafted fifth overall in the 2005 NBA draft.
 Over his career, Felton was a member of the Charlotte Bobcats, New York Knicks (twice), Denver Nuggets, Portland Trail Blazers, Dallas Mavericks, Los Angeles Clippers and Oklahoma City Thunder.
 He played the point guard position.

-High school career
+Early life

 Felton began his basketball career at Latta High School in Latta, South Carolina.
 He led his high school to two state championships and a career record of 104–9.
 In the process, Felton set state scoring records with 2,992 points and 117 three-pointers.

 Felton won the South Carolina Mr. Basketball award as both a junior and senior, and was named Naismith Prep Player of the Year in 2002.
 He was the MVP of the 2002 Roundball Classic at the United Center in Chicago, and was selected for the 2002 McDonald's All-American Game (at Madison Square Garden in New York City).
-Felton played in the McDonald's All-American game on the same team with two future New York Knicks teammates, Carmelo Anthony and Amar'e Stoudemire.
+Felton played in the McDonald's All-American Game on the same team with two future New York Knicks teammates, Carmelo Anthony and Amar'e Stoudemire.

 Considered a five-star recruit by Scout.com, Felton was listed as the No. 1 point guard and the No. 3 player in his high school class in 2002.